|Nutrition Facts (per serving)|

 In Morocco, semolina bread usually takes the shape of khobz, a traditional disc-shaped flatbread, but you'll also find it in baguette or sandwich roll form.

-- 2 cups fine semolina grits or durum flour
+2 cups fine semolina flour, or durum flour

-- fine or coarse semolina for dusting the loaves
+1/4 cup semolina flour, for dusting the loaves

 Gather the ingredients.